jasp-stats/jaspCircular/CircularStatistics/help/circtestsonesample.md

 - Rao's spacing test: At least four data points in each sample
 - Rayleigh test: The alternativ hypothesis assumes an unimodal distribution with unspecified location and unspecified circular variance
 - V test: The alternativ hypothesis assumes an unimodal distribution with the location as the specified test value, but unspecified circular variance
 - Von Mises assumption check: None

 Default Options
 -------
 ### Uniformity Tests:
-- Rao's spacing with p = 0.01: Runs a Rao spacing test with a signifance level of 1%.
+- Rao's spacing with &#945; = 0.01: Runs a Rao spacing test with a signifance level of 1%.

 Default Output
 -------

 ### Uniformity Tests:
 - Rao's spacing:
-  - p: significance level that was specified in the input
+  - &#945;: significance level that was specified in the input
   - Statistic: Rao test statistics
-  - Critical: critical value of the test statistic according to the specified significance p
+  - Critical: critical value of the test statistic according to the specified significance level &#945;

 Additional Options
 -------